danirus/django-comments-xtd/docs/tutorial.rst

        moderator.register(Post, PostCommentModerator)

-Now we can send a comment to a blog post and put any of the words listed in the badwords_ list in the message.
-After clicking on the send button we must see the ``moderated.html`` template and the comment must be put on hold for approval.
+Now we can try to send a comment with any of the bad words listed in badwords_.
+After sending the comment we will see the ``moderated.html`` template and the comment must be put on hold for approval.

 If you enable comment confirmation by email, the comment will be put on hold after the user clicks on the confirmation link in the email.